Ambita/samhandling_megler_boligbyggelag_docs/README.md

     * gateadresse (street address) - The street address with number and letter
     * postnummer (postal number) - The postal number of the address
     * poststed (postal place) - The postal place name of the address
+  * telefon - The phone number of the broker department

 #### Response